enkidevs/curriculum/r/r-core/data-type-conversions-in-r/data-type-conversion-r.md

 - `as.vector`: Converts an object to vector type.
 - `as.matrix`: Converts an object to matrix type.

-Note: Each of these methods has an `is.name` methods.
+Note: Each of these methods has an `is.name` method.
 For instance, `is.numeric`, `is.double` and so on.
 They are used to check if the value is the appropriate type.

 They return `TRUE` or `FALSE`.